danforbes/substrate-wiki/Cross-Chain-Message-(XCM)-format.md

 - `destination: DestId` A universal destination identifier which identifies the account/owner/controller on the *Recipient Chain* to be credited.

+## RMP: Relay Message Parachain

+An instructive message to indicate that a given message should be relayed to a further *Destination Chain*.
+The actual message presented to the *Destination Chain* will be of type `Parachain Relayed Message` and properly present the original sender in it.

+### Parameter(s)

+- `message: Xcm` The message to be interpreted by the *Receiving Chain*.
+- `destination_chain: ParaId` The chain index to which this `message` should be relayed within a `PRM`.

+## PRM: Parachain Relay Message

 ## FAT: Fungible Asset Teleport